BodonFerenc/NanosecPeriodicTimer/README.md

 ./measureKdbLatency.sh --freq 10000 --dur 20 --output ../out/statistics.csv --rdbhost localhost
 ```

 Use `--rdbhost localhost` if you would like to use TCP/IP connection and `--flush` to [flush output buffer](https://code.kx.com/q/basics/ipc/#block-queue-flush) after each send message.
+This starts the timer with `-f` command line parameter.

 Script `measureKdbLatency.sh` also supports **remote kdb+ process via TCP**.
 If you pass an IP address via the `--rdbhost` parameter then the script will start the RDB on remote host via ssh.
 You probably want to use `~/.ssh/config` to provide the user name and private key location for the remote server.
 The RDB writes out latency statistics that your local host needs so you need a filesystem that is available from both boxes.
 By default the RDB output is written to `/tmp/rdb.csv` but you can overwrite this with environment variable `RDBOUTPUTFILE` like